yoshinorin/hexo-browser-reloader-websocket/README.md

 # hexo-browser-reloader-websocket

-While hexo-server is running, automatically reloads the browser when files are modified.
+Automatically reloads the browser when files are modified while the hexo-server is running.

 Inspired by [hexo-browsersync](https://github.com/hexojs/hexo-browsersync).